Reporter Bob Condotta grades the Seahawks’ performance in Week 5 loss

 Cody Barton (12) and Jordyn Brooks (11) made lots of tackles.
 And as noted, they played just fine when the Saints ran it conventionally.

-And the big screen pass to Alvin Kamara of Barton or Brooks, who were each blitzing.
+And the big screen pass to Alvin Kamara didn’t appear to be the fault of Barton or Brooks, who were each blitzing.
 But the Seahawks never seemed to know where Hill was coming from, and the Saints had way too easy of a time on third down — 8 of 14.

 Grade: C-minus.